 The District will take steps to effectively discipline students in a manner that appropriately minimizes out-of-school suspensions and expulsions.
-The District will comply with applicable laws related to student discipline, including the consideration of specific factors and possible use of restorative practices.
+The District will comply with applicable

 If an administrator determines that an emergency requires the immediate removal of a student from school, the administrator may contact the student's parent or local law enforcement or take other measures to have the student safely removed from school.